dbhowell/pino-cloudwatch/README.md

   --stream                 AWS CloudWatch log stream name, overrides --prefix option.
   --interval               The maxmimum interval (in ms) before flushing the log
                            queue.                                [default: 1000]
-  --write_complete_event   Emit an event with this name once the logs are successfully
-                           push / save in AWS CloudWatch Logs
 ```
 ## Options